socketsupply/sockets.sh/src/docs/faq.md

 Native apps require an enormous amount of developer effort if the developer wants their app to run across multiple platforms.
-Socket lowers the barrier to entry and lets in the worlds largest developer community.
-With care, avoiding bloated frameworks, a web-based app can run as well as any native app.
+Socket lowers the barrier to entry and lets in the world's largest developer community.
+With care, and avoiding bloated frameworks, a web-based app can run as well as any native app.